styxofsyntax/n-body-problem/README.md

-# N-Body-Problem
+# Gravity Simulator
-A straightforward implementation of the N-body problem to simulate gravitational interactions in a 2D space.
+A simple simulation of gravitational interactions in a 2D space, developed in Python and visualized using Tkinter.